-Browser settings pages will let you switch to a different startup site easily
+Browser settings pages will let you switch to a different startup website easily

-but I much prefer the option to start up with the tabs open when you last closed it.
+but I much prefer the option to start up with the tabs that were open when you

 How do I put a web address in an email or document?